Are you wondering how your behaviour during pregnancy affects your baby?

 But what about just before you become pregnant?

 There’s mounting evidence to support the idea that your diet before and around conception is also hugely important for your baby’s growth and development.

-There are 2 studies that shed more light on this; the Dutch Hunger/Famine study which shares the effect of famine on the mother and their babies, and more recently a British study in Gambia which shows the stark difference between babies born at differing times of year in terms of their life expectancy.
+I came across two studies that shed more light on this; the Dutch Hunger/Famine study which shares the effect of famine on the mother and their babies, and more recently a British study in Gambia which shows the stark difference between babies born at differing times of year in terms of their life expectancy.

 In the last study, one of the key reasons for the difference was the diet available to the mothers during their pregnancy due to them living off the land and eating seasonally available food.

 Researchers believe that babies start hearing at around the 18th week and by the 28th week the baby’s responses to sounds are so consistent that they’re extremely confident that interactive hearing is taking place.